AlexandreBourdeaudhui/Review/README.md

 - Choose `JSON` tab, and copy data from the `./manifest.json` file
 - Review summary and create the app
 - Install to Workspace
 - Click on `OAuth & Permissions`, view and copy the token (`xoxb-XXXX`) to a temporary place.
 You'll need it later.

 ### Deploy

 - Create an `.env` file and fill it with the properties of the` .env.example` file.
-- `serverless deploy`
+- `serverless deploy --stage prod`
 - Once the deploy is successful, get the `endpoints` and update the `Request URL` of the Slash `/reviews` Command.

 ## Available commands